hanstbilger/test-repo/README.md

 And here are some ***edits***
 Here is some new text I am adding from the shell to update the README file.

+...and here are some *new* changes that I'll be pulling down to my local machine.